marshareb/marshareb.github.io/_posts/2024-10-29-Klingenberg.md

 For the second, we simply need to show that if there are conjugate points, then the Maslov index cannot be exact.
 Assume we have a closed orbit with conjugate points.
 Without loss of generality, this implies there is a vector in the unit tangent bundle for which this Lagrangian space is equal to the vertical bundle, say $$v$$.
 Furthermore, the twist property implies there is an $$\epsilon > 0$$ so that the Lagrangian space at $$v_{\pm} =: g_{\pm \epsilon/2}(v)$$ does not intersect the vertical bundle.
 If this Lagrangian space depends continuously on $$v$$ (which is certainly the case for Anosov flows), then there is a neighborhood $$U_\pm$$ of $$v_\pm$$ such that for all $$v \in U_\pm$$, we have that the Lagrangian space for vectors in $$g_{\pm \epsilon/2}(U_\pm)$$ also does not intersect the vertical.
 Notice that $$g_\epsilon(U_-) \cap U_+ \neq \varnothing$$, and take $$\eta$$ in this intersection.
 Now use Poincare recurrence to get that there is a large $$S > \epsilon$$ so that $$g_S(\eta)$$ is back in the intersection.
 Let $$T := S - \epsilon > 0$$.
 Notice that $$g_T(\eta)$$ lies in $$U_-$$.
 We then form a loop by connecting $$v$$ to $$v_+$$, $$v_+$$ to $$\eta$$, $$\eta$$ to $$g_T(\eta)$$, $$g_T(\eta)$$ to $$v_-$$, and $$v_-$$ to $$v$$.
 The only thing to note about this loop is that, we connect $$v_+$$ to $$\eta$$ via a curve contained in $$U_+$$, and $$v_-$$ to $$g_T(\eta)$$ via a curve in $$U_-$$; the other components come from the flow.
 By construction, the Maslov index along this curve will be positive.

 A version of this argument can be found in [Paternain's book](https://link.springer.com/book/10.1007/978-1-4612-1600-1).

+# Remaining questions

+This argument heavily uses the fact that it is contact and that there is recurrence.
+The contact property is useful for the fact that the flow is homologically full, while the recurrence is important for the last argument.
+A natural question is whether these are necessary conditions, or if they are just convenient.
+Of course, one has to be careful about what conjugate points even mean for flows that are not the geodesic flow.
+In a [recent paper](https://arxiv.org/html/2404.17726v3), Valerio Assenza, Ivo Terek, and I explored the notion of conjugate points for magnetic systems.
+Once restricted to the appropriate quotient bundle, there is a natural Lagrangian subbundle of interest, and one would like to show that if the magnetic flow is Anosov, then the stable and unstable bundles do not intersect this Lagrangian subbundle.
+All that needs to be fixed in the above argument is the homologically full portion.

+Let $$F$$ be the infinitesimal generator of the magnetic flow.
+As noted in [Theorem 2.8](https://arxiv.org/pdf/2004.14431), the magnetic flow is homologically full if for every $$[\omega] \in H^1(M,\mathbb{R})$$, we have

+$$ \int_M \omega(F)m = 0,$$

+where $$m$$ is the volume form.
+In fact, notice that argument in Theorem 2.8 generalizes to magnetic flows; all that was used was that $$\alpha(F) = 1$$, where $$\alpha$$ is the contact form for the geodesic flow (and this is always true for the magnetic flow).
+Thus, the above argument *always* works for magnetic flows (once everything is appropriately interpreted).

+Finally, it is natural to wonder whether this works for flows that are dissipative, such as generalized thermostats.
+Without Poincare recurrence, I am not sure how to bypass the last argument.